 General fabrication

 GMAW is a very widely used process for general metal fabrication.
-It can weld a variety of materials including mild steel, stainless steel, and aluminum.
+It can weld a variety of materials including mild steel, stainless steel, alloys, aluminum, and more.
 The all-position welding capability, high welding speed, and low spatter of GMAW make it well suited to high-volume production and repair work.

 Advantages of GMAW welding